dbalouek/R-Pulsar/DevelopSteps.md

 producer.port(msg);
 ```

-7- For furthem code syntax either take a look at the examples or at the provided documentation.
+7- For further code syntax take a look at the examples provided or at the documentation.
+The relevant classes for interacting with R-Pulsar are: PulsarConsumer, PulsarProducer, Rules, and Rule